Snekkersten railway station

 Snekkersten station is a railway station serving the district of Snekkersten in the southern outskirts of the city of Helsingør, Denmark.

 It is located on the Coast Line between Helsingør and Copenhagen and the Little North Line between Helsingør and Hillerød.
-The train services on the Coast Line are currently operated by the railway company DSB Øresund, whereas the railway company Lokaltog runs frequent local train services between Helsingør station and Hillerød station.
+The train services on the Coast Line are currently operated by Danish State Railways, whereas the railway company Lokaltog runs frequent local train services between Helsingør station and Hillerød station.

 History

 Snekkersten station is not one of the original stations on the North Line which opened in 1864.
 The tracks were then located a little further to the west.
 In 1879, a halt was made near Borupgaard, a local farm.
 Traffic grew significantly when the Coast Line opened in 1897.
 The station was refurbished by Sigurd Christensen in 1954.